Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 For Nedit users, a WOOPER-aware `nedit.rc <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/nedit.rc>`_ configuration file for syntax highlighting (on black backgrounds), inspired from Daniel Solaz's `Erlang Nedit mode <http://www.trapexit.org/forum/viewtopic.php?p=30189>`_, is available.

-Similarity With Other Languages
+Similarity With other Languages
 -------------------------------

-Finally, WOOPER is in some ways adding features quite similar to the ones available with other languages, including Python (simple multiple inheritance, implied ``self/State`` parameter, attribute dictionaries/associative tables, etc.; with less syntactic sugar available though) while still offering the major strengths of Erlang (concurrency, distribution, functional paradigm) and not hurting too much the overall performances (mainly thanks to the prebuilt attribute and method tables).
+WOOPER is in some ways adding features quite similar to the ones available with other languages, including Python (simple multiple inheritance, implied ``self/State`` parameter, attribute dictionaries/associative tables, etc.) while still offering the major strengths of Erlang (concurrency, distribution, functional paradigm) and not hurting too much the overall performances (mainly thanks to the prebuilt attribute and method tables).

 Actually the main implementation shortcomings that remain are:

-- some syntactical elements are still too cumbersome (ex: the ``wooper_construct_export`` declaration, which moreover hinders from being able to declare constructors with various arities)
+.. comment - some syntactical elements are still too cumbersome (ex: the ``wooper_construct_export`` declaration, which moreover hinders from being able to declare constructors with various arities)
 - the per-instance memory footprint could be reduced by sharing the "virtual table" of a given class between all its instances

+..
 Both of these limitations are to be removed over time thanks to metaprogramming (based on parse transforms).

 ..
 Although the hashtable-based version of WOOPER is as permissive as Python, allowing to define dynamically new attributes at any time (i.e. outside of the "constructor"), the newer WOOPER versions enforce a stricter attribute management, closer to the one of languages like C++ or Java.